 - Make sure your video file has metadata: Like blog post metadata, these are the titles and descriptions that Google pulls to display in search results.
 According to Marketo, optimizing your titles and descriptions to include keywords that match user intent can encourage click-throughs.
 Customizing a captivating thumbnail also contributes to whether or not a prospect will perceive your content as valuable (and declare you the chosen one!).

-We’re giving you and your small business a free pass this time around for not having a video marketing strategy in 2018.
+We’re giving you and your small business a free pass this time around for not having a video marketing strategy.
 But, among your own new year’s resolutions, making videos to help grow your small business should be at the top of your list.
 There’s no better time to start expanding your reach on social media, collecting leads, and driving site visits with video than the present!

 Whether you’re going to create snackable videos with your iPhone for Instagram, or collect leads to start establishing new relationships with consumers.
 Investing in video can finally help move the needle when it comes to your business’s growth in the new year.
-2019 is your year to use video to grow your business.
+This is your year to use video to grow your business.
 Now, go get your slice of the pie!